Quick start

 - Enter gross ordinary income before deduction.

-- Use the 2026 standard deduction by default, or enter a custom deduction and credits if you are testing a scenario.
+- Leave deduction blank for the 2026 standard deduction, or enter your own deduction and credits if you are testing a scenario.

 Example walkthrough